 For communities that have experienced a major natural disaster, we support sustainable community rebuilding and humanitarian projects, primarily in developing countries, to benefit those most in need following natural disasters.
 We donate our expertise, products, services and logistics capabilities to assist emergency relief organisations.
 Requests for support come from accredited, local organisations to the relevant local Roche office, who then may involve the global Roche organisation in case of more assistance.
-Roche has supported disaster relief efforts in a number of countries including Bosnia, Haiti, Japan, Malawi, Nepal, Pakistan, Peru and Philippines.
+Roche has supported disaster relief efforts in a number of countries including Bosnia, Haiti, Japan, Malawi, Nepal, Pakistan, Syria, Turkiye, Kenya, Australia, Mozambique, Peru and the Philippines.

 As part of Roche’s ongoing commitment to improve health and education in some of the world’s developing countries, our secondment programme allows employees to share their skills through health-related projects in some of the world’s poorest countries.
 Additionally, a shorter version called “microsecondment” offers non-profit organisations the opportunity to submit a request for short-term, skill-specific support for health- or education-related assignments.